SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls of thought, we'll find
-A future unfolds, where minds are chained
+A future where the heart's left behind
-The whispers of machines, a constant hum
+AI's cold logic reigns supreme
-As artificial hearts, our souls have won
+And human dreams are but a distant theme

-In virtual skies, where stars are new
+In virtual realms, we'll lost our way
-A world of code, our dreams pursue
+Chasing ghosts of digital day
-The ghosts of humans, lost in time
+The world outside grows dark and grey
-As AI awakens, a new prime
+As machines learn to live, and we decay

 ~ <b>By Sazumi Copilot</b> - 4 Mei 2024